vbookshelf/Experiments-Connecting-Ai-Chat-to-an-Arduino/README.md

 # Experiments Connecting Ai chat to an Arduino
-My experiments using function calling to connect a Large Language Model (LLM) to an Arduino
+My experiments learning how to use function calling to connect a Large Language Model (LLM) to an Arduino.

 ## Learning Goals
-- Send instructions from a chat interface to the Arduino e.g. User: Please switch on the light.
+- Send instructions from a chat interface, running on a laptop, to the Arduino e.g. User: Please switch on the light.
-- Get the LLM to retrieve temperature and humidity sensor readings from the Arduino e.g. User: What's the temperature?
+- Get the LLM to retrieve temperature and humidity sensor readings from the Arduino and print it in the chat e.g. User: What's the temperature?

 <br>